SAP/terraform-provider-btp/docs/data-sources/directory.md

 - `labels` (Map of Set of String) Set of words or phrases assigned to the directory.
 - `last_modified` (String) The date and time the resource was last modified in [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) format.
 - `name` (String) The display name of the directory.
-- `parent_id` (String) The GUID of the directory's parent entity.
+- `parent_id` (String) The ID of the directory's parent entity.
 Typically this is the global account.
 - `state` (String) The current state of the directory.
 Possible values are:
 	 - `OK` The CRUD operation or series of operations completed successfully.
 	 - `STARTED` CRUD operation on an entity has started.